-5 Experiments
+4 Experiments

-In the following we describe our experiments testing the performance of canonical and standard learning algorithms of RBF networks on two problems: the XOR problem and the approximation of $\sin(x) \cdot \sin(y)$ function.
-The experiments were made on the PC with 400Mhz Pentium and 128MB RAM running Linux.
-The software called GARB used in these tests is written in C++ by the author and is publicly available [9].
+In the following we describe our experiments testing the performance of canonical and standard learning algorithms of feed-forward networks on two problems: the XOR problem and the approximation of $\sin(x) \cdot \sin(y)$ function.
+The experiments were made on the cluster of PC with 1.4Ghz Pentium and 1GB RAM running Linux.
+The software system called Bang has been used to perform these tests.
 The first task was a XOR problem defined by four training examples.
 We used 50 networks in the population and elitist selection for the two best networks.
-Error values for the first 500 iterations are plotted on Figure 3.
-Both algorithms were able to successfully learn the given task quite fast; the canonical algorithm was about two times faster in terms of error decrease.
-Running times of both algorithms were roughly identical-about 2 seconds per 1000 iterations.
+Error values for the first 500 iterations are plotted on Figure 4.
+Both algorithms were able to successfully learn the given task quite fast. (cf. Table 2); the canonical algorithm was about two times faster in terms of error decrease.
+Running times of both algorithms were roughly identical- about .4 seconds per 1000 iterations.

-The second experiment was an approximation of the function $f(x, y) = \sin(x) \cdot \sin(y)$ given by a 10×10 mesh of points regularly taken from a $[0; 2\pi] \times [0; 2\pi]$ square.
+The second experiment was an approximation of the function $f(x, y) = \sin(x) \cdot \sin(y)$ given by a 10 × 10 mesh of points regularly taken from a $[0; 2\pi] \times [0; 2\pi]$ square.
 Again, both algorithms with 50 networks in population were used with the same elitist rate as in the previous experiment.
-The learning speed is shown on Figure 4.
+The learning speed is shown on Table 2 and Figure 5.
 The performance was similar to the previous experiment: the canonical GA was again about twice faster.
-The average speed of 1000 iterations was 30 seconds.
+The average speed of 1000 iterations was 5 seconds.